fitzsimonsjl/fitzsimonsjl.com/content/_index.md

-This site is a static site hosted on [Github Pages](https://pages.github.com), using the [Hugo Static Site Generator](https://gohugo.io).
-It doesn't have much styling because I'd rather not fight with CSS.
+This is a static site hosted on [Github Pages](https://pages.github.com), using the [Hugo Static Site Generator](https://gohugo.io).
+There's no styling because I dislike fighting with CSS.

 This site is not optimised for SEO in any way because I'm not expecting much of an audience.
 If you're reading this then it's likely that: